mahozad/wavy-slider/README.md

 ```

 ## IOS support
-The library should support IOS but building and publishing IOS variants requires a macOS machine.
-Currently, I do not have access to a macOS (physical or virtual).
+The library should support IOS, but I currently do not have access to a macOS (physical or virtual)
+to build and publish the IOS variant.
 If you have a macOS and want the library on IOS as well do this:
   - Download (clone) the repository from GitHub
-  - Uncomment everything commented in `kotlin {` block of [the library build file](library/build.gradle.kts)
+  - Uncomment IOS-related code in `kotlin {` block of [the library build file](library/build.gradle.kts)
   - `cd` to the project root directory
   - Execute `./gradlew publishAllPublicationsToCustomLocalRepository`

 The result library will be available in *\<project\>/library/build/local-repository/*.
-Copy the directory from *local-repository/* to somewhere else and use it instead of the official library:
+Copy the directory from *local-repository/* to somewhere else (like your project)
+and use it instead of the official library:
 ```kotlin
 dependencies {
     implementation(fileTree("path/to/the/directory"))